 The two deuterostome invertebrates examined here have both been reported to possess photoreceptor cells.
 The sea squirt Ciona intestinalis is known to possess a ciliary-type PRC (Eakin and Kuda 1970; Ryan et al. 2016).
 The sea urchin Strongylocentrotus purpuratus has been reported to have both rhabdomeric-type (Ullrich-Lüter et al. 2011) and ciliary-type (Valencia et al. 2021) PRCs.
 For both species the expression of phototransduction genes provided somewhat mixed results (Figure 4).

 C. intestinalis metacells express both some rhabdomeric and some ciliary genes, with the common components being predominantly of ciliary type.
 However, many genes were either not found in the genome or not detected in the single cell data, so cannot be assessed.
 If focusing on the opsins, then the majority of the metacells express only c-opsins, while some express contemporarily c-opsins and r-opsins.
 In this sense our results are consistent with the literature that has described a ciliary type PRC based on morphology (Eakin and Kuda 1970; Ryan et al. 2016).
-Whereas we are unable neither to exclude nor to suggest the possibility of the presence of a rhabdomeric-type PRC profile.
+Whereas we are unable to exclude or to suggest the possibility of the presence of a rhabdomeric-type PRC profile.

 Also in S. purpuratus several genes are missing either from the genome or from the single cell data (Figure 4).
 However, compared to Ciona, in the sea urchin there are also many genes that are present in the genome and the single cell data but that are not expressed in the PRC-like metacells.
 Of note we were only able to identify 3 PRC-like metacells in the sea urchin, likely due to the fact that of all the opsins expressed in the genome, only two opsins were detected in the single cell data.
 For example, neither Sp-Opsin-4, described to be expressed in candidate rhabdomeric cells (Ullrich-Lüter et al. 2011), nor Sp-Opsin-3.2, expressed in candidate ciliary cells (Valencia et al. 2021), were detected in the single cell dataset.
 The opsins that are in the single cell dataset (Sp-Opsin2 and Sp-Opn5L) according to our phylogenetic analysis fall in the lineage of RGR/Go opsins.
 While they could still very well be functioning in a phototransduction cascade, it does not help us in terms of understanding whether they are rhabdomeric or ciliary type cells.